magnars/multiple-cursors.el/README.md

 Multiple-cursors uses two lists of commands to know what to do: the run-once list and the run-for-all list.
-It comes with a set of defaults, but it would be beyond silly to try and include them all.
+It comes with a set of defaults, but it would be beyond silly to try and include all the known Emacs commands.

 So that's why multiple-cursors occasionally asks what to do about a command.
 It will then remember your choice by saving it in `~/.emacs.d/.mc-lists.el`.
 You can change